piyush588/hiero-sdk-python/README.md

 This is a Python SDK for interacting with the Hedera Hashgraph platform.
 It allows developers to:

-- Manage Token Transactions like Create, Mint Fungible, Mint Non-Fungible, Associate, Dissociate, Transfer, Freeze & Delete
+- Manage Token Transactions like Create, Mint Fungible, Mint Non-Fungible, Associate, Dissociate, Transfer, Freeze, Unfreeze & Delete
 - Manage Consensus Transactions like Topic Create, Update, Delete
 - Submit Topic Messages
 - Query Account Balance, Transaction Receipts, Topic Infos and Messages